tom-hightower/opengl-rust/README.md

 # opengl-rust
-Template for rendering using opengl in rust
+practice rendering using opengl in rust